rgreinho/docs/ryr-docs/docs/guides/setup-full-environment.md

     export RYR_PROJECT_DIR="${HOME}/projects/request-yo-racks"
     ```

-Once your accounts are setup, store your developer keys in a global environment file.
+1. Once your accounts are setup, store your developer keys in a global environment file.
 This file should be located in
 `~/.config/ryr`, which is your configuration directory for the request-yo-racks project.

-Export the location of the configuration directory to an environment variable:
+2. Export the location of the configuration directory to an environment variable.
 ```bash
 export RYR_GLOBAL_CONFIG_DIR="${HOME}/.config/ryr"
 ```

-Then create the `ryr-env.sh` script:
+3. Then create the `ryr-env.sh` script.
 ``` bash
 mkdir -p "${RYR_GLOBAL_CONFIG_DIR}"
 cat << EOF > "${RYR_GLOBAL_CONFIG_DIR}/ryr-env.sh"